stormasm/spanish/log/log26.md

 - me encanta caminar en el parque

+---

+### tratarse - to be about

+- no se trata de dinero - its not about the money
 - si se trata de dinero no tienes que preocuparte
+- se trata del viaje, no del destino - its all about the journey, not the destination

 ---

 - [al cabo de](https://github.com/stormasm/spanish/blob/main/words/word26.md)